uddhav29/aws-cdk-apigateway-lambda-java/README.md

 # Welcome to Java CDK project for defining cloud infrastructure in code!

 This project creates a REST endpoint(POST method) using API Gateway.
-Validates requestbody and integrates it with a lambda function.
+Validates Requestbody and integrates it with a lambda function.

+ * `event.py`    	  Lambda function code
+ * `CdkStack.java`    Java code for creating AWS resources(Lambda function, API Gateway REST endpoint)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.